America's Definitive Marine Engine Magazine

 A Competent Marine Mechanic is Well-Worth the Shop Rate

-Sadly, the horse and buggy doctors or yesteryear are long gone.
-For you youngsters who don't have any idea what I am talking about, these were the dedicated physicians who made house calls.
-Even though that revered method of practicing medicine is dead, we can still learn a valuable lesson in diagnosing marine engines from the way these practitioners did business.
+Sadly, the horse and buggy doctors of yesteryear are long gone.
+For youngsters who don't have a clue what I'm talking about, back then physicians made house calls.
+Even though that revered method of practicing medicine is dead, we can still learn a valuable lesson in diagnosing marine engines from the way these practitioners practiced medicine.
 For a good horse and buggy doctor would make an excellent marine mechanic.

 Back in the old days house calls were more than just a convenience to patients, they provided a truly invaluable diagnostic tool.
 Because they visited the afflicted person's home, instead of the patient visiting a cold sterile, clinic, they saw up close and personal what notable factors might have caused the illness in the first place, things like family stress, pigs running free through the living room, and foul drinking water.
 Restating the obvious for emphasis, to a discerning eye, the environment provided important clues that made it easier to figure out what was wrong, and more importantly, why.

 Fast forward to today, when your marina stands poised to begin commissioning the flotilla of pleasure boats that cross its threshold every year.
 In a sense, marine service technicians hold much in common with the proverbial horse and buggy doctor.
 They see firsthand exactly what conditions a boat is exposed to from day one of the season.
 The best marine mechanics notice which components need attention now and down the road.
 Commissioning is after all a survey in its most basic form.
 And it is only good business sense to ask for a sale on repair work that is legitimately needed.